Chase Payment Solutions is best for e-commerce business owners who want fast payments and few additional fees.

-While 24/7 customer support is offered, it’s worth noting that, as such a large company, Chase may not provide the same level of hands-on support as some of the other top credit card processors.
-The company also does not give many details related to pricing, which means you must speak with a representative about this.
+While 24/7 customer support is offered, it’s worth noting that, because Chase is such a large company, it may not provide the same level of hands-on support as some of the other top credit card processors.
+The company also does not give many details related to pricing, which means you must speak with a representative for more information.

 Although Chase does not charge a monthly fee, its hardware falls on the more expensive end of the spectrum compared with the hardware offered by other credit card processors that we reviewed.
 (The Square mobile terminal is $299, for example, versus $399 for the Chase terminal.)
 Chase requires a long-term contract if you’d like free equipment.

-Chase Payment Solutions is not as transparent about POS pricing compared to alternatives.
+Chase Payment Solutions is not as transparent about POS pricing as its competitors.
 While the company is willing to negotiate rates, it doesn’t spell out those rates on its site.
 Chase’s POS offerings are limited to software; the company currently does not offer POS hardware.
 You will also need a Chase business checking account if you want same-day funding via QuickAccept.

 To conduct our review of Chase’s credit card processing service, we arranged a live demo with the Chase team, which gave us a walk-through of the product and conducted a thorough question-and-answer session.
 In addition, we looked at Chase’s website, marketing materials and customer reviews.
 To make our decision, we zeroed in on criteria such as affordability, ease of use and features relevant to small businesses.
 In the end, we chose Chase’s credit card processing service as the best for e-commerce business owners because of easy access to payments and e-commerce integration.

 Chase integrates with Vend POS systems.
-It also has online POS software that you can use on a desktop or laptop computer with a connected Ingenico iPP Series credit card reader and an Epson TM-20II receipt printer.
+It also has online POS software that you can use on a desktop or laptop computer with a connected Ingenico iPP Series credit card reader, as well as an Epson TM-20II receipt printer.